kubernetes-retired/service-catalog/docs/devguide.md

 and then the test's output is compared against the "golden output" stored in that file.
 It helps avoid putting hard coded strings in the tests themselves.

-You do not need to manage the golden files by hand.
-When you need to update the golden files, run the tests with the `-update` flag, e.g. `go test ./cmd/svcat/... -update`, and the golden files are updated automatically with the results of the test run.
+You do not edit the golden files by hand.
+When you need to update the golden files, run `make test-update-goldenfiles` or `go test ./cmd/svcat/... -update`, and the golden files are updated automatically with the results of the test run.

-For new tests, first you need to manually create the empty golden file into the destination directory specified in your test, e.g. `touch cmd/svcat/testdata/mygoldenfile.txt` before running the tests with `-update`.
-This flag only manages the contents of the golden files, but doesn't create or delete them.
+For new tests, first you need to manually create the empty golden file into the destination directory specified in your test, e.g. `touch cmd/svcat/testdata/mygoldenfile.txt` before updating the golden files.
+This only manages the contents of the golden files, but doesn't create or delete them.

 Keep in mind that golden files help catch errors when the output unexpectedly changes.